Beyond Low Rank + Sparse: Multi-scale Low Rank Matrix Decomposition: Discussion

 \section{Discussion}

 We have presented a multi-scale low rank matrix decomposition method that combines both multi-scale modeling and low rank matrix decomposition.
 Using a convex formulation, we can solve for the decomposition efficiently and exactly, provided that the multi-scale signal components are incoherent.
-We provided a theoretical analysis of the convex relaxation, which extends from the analysis in Chandrasekaren et al.~\cite{Anonymous:2011kn}, and provided empirical evidence that the multi-scale low rank decomposition performs well on real datasets.
+We provided a theoretical analysis of the convex relaxation for exact decomposition, which extends the analysis in Chandrasekaren et al.~\cite{Anonymous:2011kn}, and an analysis for approximate decomposition in the presence of additive noise, which extends the analysis in Agarwal et al.~\cite{Agarwal:2012gc}.
+We also provided empirical results that the multi-scale low rank decomposition performs well on real datasets.

-We would also like to emphasize that the multi-scale low rank decomposition does not have any free parameter if the recommended regularization parameters are used, which empirically performed well even with the addition of noise.
-Hence, the multi-scale low rank prevents manual tuning and works ``right-out-of-the-box".
-On the other hand, theoretical guarantees for the regularization parameters are not provided and would be valuable for future work.
+We would also like to emphasize that \reviewercommentnum{R1.1}\erased{the multi-scale low rank decomposition does not have any free parameter if the recommended regularization parameters are used, which}our recommended regularization parameters empirically perform well even with the addition of noise, and hence in practice does not require manual tuning. \erased{Hence, the multi-scale low rank prevents manual tuning and work ``right-out-of-the-box". }While some form of theoretical guarantees for the regularization parameters are provided in the approximate decomposition analysis, complete theoretical guarentees are not provided, especially for noiseless situations, and would be valuable for future work.

 Our experiments show that the multi-scale low rank decomposition improves upon the low rank + sparse decomposition in a variety of applications.
-On the other hand, we believe that more improvement can be achieved if domain knowledge for each applications is incorporated with the multi-scale low rank decomposition.
-For example, for movie rating collaborative filtering, general demographic information and movie types can be used to construct multi-scale partitions in addition to age information.
-For face shadow removal, prior knowledge of the illumination angle might be able to provide a better multi-scale partition.
+We believe that more improvement can be achieved if domain knowledge for each applications is incorporated with the multi-scale low rank decomposition.
+For example, for face shadow removal, prior knowledge of the illumination angle might be able to provide a better multi-scale partition.
+For movie rating collaborative filtering, general demographic information and movie types can be used to construct multi-scale partitions in addition to age information.